Oxford Playhouse

-Oxford Playhouse is a theatre designed by Edward Maufe and F.G.M.
-Chancellor.
+The Oxford Playhouse is a theatre designed by Edward Maufe and F. G. M. Chancellor.
 It is situated in Beaumont Street, Oxford, opposite the Ashmolean Museum.

 History

-The Playhouse was founded as The Red Barn at 12 Woodstock Road, North Oxford, in 1923 by J.B.
-Fagan.
+The Playhouse was founded as The Red Barn at 12 Woodstock Road, North Oxford, in 1923 by J. B. Fagan.
 The early history of the theatre is documented by the theatre director, Norman Marshall in his 1947 book, The Other Theatre.
 Don Chapman also provided a comprehensive study of the theatre in the 2008 book, Oxford Playhouse: High and Low Drama in a University City.

 The exterior design of the theatre building on the south side of Beaumont Street was by Sir Edward Maufe, with the interior design by F.G.M.
 Chancellor; the building was completed in 1938.
 It is faced with stone, in keeping with the early 19th century Regency buildings in the street.

-Actors who have appeared on the stage at the Playhouse include Rowan Atkinson, Ronnie Barker, Dirk Bogarde, Judi Dench, John Gielgud, Ian McDiarmid, Ian McKellen, Dudley Moore, Bill Hicks, and Maggie Smith.
+Actors who have appeared on the stage at the Playhouse include Rowan Atkinson, Ronnie Barker, Dirk Bogarde, Judi Dench, John Gielgud, Ian McDiarmid, Ian McKellen, Dudley Moore, and Maggie Smith.
 Susannah York gave her final stage performance there in August 2010, in Ronald Harwood's Quartet.
 The journalist and writer Christopher Hitchens worked as a stagehand at the Playhouse during his time as an undergraduate at Balliol College, Oxford.

 The Oxford Playhouse was the base from which Prospect Theatre Company was created by manager Elizabeth Sweeting and resident stage manager Iain Mackintosh in 1961.
 Between 1963 and 1976, the Prospect Theatre Company toured 75 productions to 125 theatres in 21 countries.

 The Greek theatre director Minos Volanakis was an associate director at the Playhouse; his productions included Jean Genet's The Maids (1963–4) and The Balcony (1967), and Jean Giraudoux's Madwoman of Chaillot.